-We were preparing dinner and deciding what show to watch to end our fun and beautiful weekend with our boys.
+We prepared dinner and decided what show to watch to end our fun and beautiful weekend with our boys.
 Joe was upstairs when his cell phone rang on the kitchen table.
 I looked at it and saw a Las Vegas number.
 I disregarded it, thinking it was just another telemarketer or charity requesting money.
 Then a text came in on my phone.
-“Lynn, can you please call me it’s a medical emergency regarding Riley.”
+“Lynn, can you please call me?
+It’s a medical emergency regarding Riley.”

 I looked at the text, screamed, and threw my phone across the table.
 NO, NO, NO, NO!!
 Joe ran down the stairs in a panic, “What?
 What is it?”
 It’s Riley…there’s been an accident.
 I was beyond consoling.
 There was panic, confusion, fear, and hysteria…just as you would imagine after getting a phone call like that about your child.

 We dreaded calling the number for fear of what they would say.
 The young man who answered the call seemed uncomfortable and cautious when he spoke.
 He wasn’t making any sense to us, and it all seemed unclear what had happened.
 We screamed into the phone, “Is Riley dead or alive???”
 He wouldn’t spit it out.
 He said he wasn’t sure what happened but wanted to contact us as soon as possible and….“SPIT IT OUT!!!”